-The ongoing consolidation of service providers in the 401(k) market can pose a significant risk to plan sponsors who have a fiduciary duty to act in the best interest of plan participants and their beneficiaries.
-Consequently, it is crucial for employers to stay abreast of industry changes and be prepared to take action, especially when a merger or acquisition results in a new third-party taking over the administration or recordkeeping of their 401(k) plan.
+Consolidation of service providers in the 401(k) market can pose a significant risk to plan sponsors with a fiduciary duty to act in the best interest of plan participants and their beneficiaries.
+Consequently, employers must stay abreast of industry changes and be prepared to take action, especially when a merger or acquisition results in a new third party taking over the administration or recordkeeping of their 401(k) plan.

 Fiduciaries of employer-sponsored 401(k) retirement plans are held to a high standard of conduct when carrying out their responsibilities on behalf of plan participants.
 Everything they do must be handled with skill and prudence and carefully documented to demonstrate their reliance on these core principles.
-In fact, employers will continue to retain these fiduciary duties even after they hire third parties to manage certain aspects of their defined contribution plans, such as recordkeeping, plan administration and/or investment decisions.
-This means that plan sponsors must continuously evaluate the performance and costs of outside service providers and make the determination when a change in providers makes sense.
+In fact, employers continue to retain these fiduciary duties even after they hire third parties to manage certain aspects of their defined contribution plans, such as recordkeeping, plan administration and/orc investment decisions.
+This means plan sponsors must continuously evaluate the performance and costs of outside service providers and determine when a change in providers makes sense.

 The due diligence required to evaluate and select appropriate service providers can be quite rigorous and may require plan sponsors to issue requests for proposals (RFPs) from other vendors.
 Rather than going it alone, employers should rely on the industry knowledge and expertise of their retirement plan advisors to conduct present condition analyses (PCAs) of both their 401(k) plans and their current relationships with third parties to ensure that the services they receive and the costs they incur continue to meet the best interests of plan participants.